Arex213/movement/README.md

 # Rectangle Movement (Pygame)

-This is a small Python game using Pygame where you can move a white rectangle around the screen using your keyboard.
+This is a small Python game using Pygame where you can move a red rectangle around the screen using your keyboard.

 ## ✨ What it does